RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 There may be added "privileges" or badges associated with an account, but they do not need to change the definition of an account.
 For example, a user could self-submit their electorate, which would define the electorate in the database.
 However, there is also the possibility of distributing QRCodes within electorates to allow a user to verify their electorate.
 The best approach to this would be through the use of badges, and having the issuing of badges distinct from user account management.

 Overall, badges would provide an easy way of defining the different types of account and allow easy adding and removing of badges.
 However, the current code for managing badges may need some minor updates.
 The existing code in [person.rs](https://github.com/RightToAskOrg/right_to_ask_server/blob/main/right_to_ask_api/src/person.rs) does not handle checks and updates in a single database transaction.
 It does not look like this would cause a critical failure, but it could in theory create some concurrency issues.

+AC: Oops, I stuffed up there.
+Both are now done in a single transaction.

 For example, it appears the following code checks if the badge is in the database in one transaction and then stores the badge in the database in a second distinct transaction.
 There is no guarantee of consistency between the first `is_in_database` result and when the `store_in_database` is called.
 It is likely that the first check could be combined into a single query.
 If not, then a single transaction should cover both queries to maintain consistency.